Walk alongside the peoples of Asia and the Arab world

 How are Partners funded?

-Interserve Australia uses a pooling system to financially care for its Partners.
-Partners invite people who share their vision to support them by making donations into a fund.
-Each Partner has a different fundraising target depending on their family make-up, the country in which they will serve and other relevant factors – and funds are pooled together so that we can pay all allowances reliably, even though individual donation income may go up and down over time.
+Interserve uses a pooling system to financially care for its Partners.
+Partners invite people who share their vision to support them by pledging regular financial support.
+Each Partner has a different fundraising target depending on their family make-up, the country in which they will serve and other relevant factors.
+Funds are pooled together so that we can pay all allowances and costs reliably, even though individual donation income may go up and down over time.

 Interserve works together with each Partner to ensure that 100% of the fundraising target is pledged before departure.